Search

 AVIVA: Do you have any tips on how to make hair shiny and silky, as well as get rid of flyaway hairs?

-You absolutely must take care of your hair, first and foremost.
+AT: You absolutely must take care of your hair, first and foremost.
 Using professional quality shampoos and conditioners that are formulated for your hair type is your first step.
 If you color your hair, then deep conditioning masks once or twice a week.
 If your hair is dull, coarse and unruly, then I love to use Moroccan oil as a blowout serum.
 It keeps your hair slick and shiny against some pretty tough conditions.
 A light mist of some workable light hold hair spray like Sebastian's Reshaper Zero Gravity over the top should take care of any flyaways.

 AVIVA:Do you have any products that you can personally recommend using in order to minimize split ends and improve the overall health of hair?

-The single most important thing you can do to avoid split ends is get trims regularly.
+AT: The single most important thing you can do to avoid split ends is get trims regularly.
 Every six weeks is the average time of need, but several of my clients that don't color their hair or style it very much can go upwards of 2 or even three months without serious consequences.

 Fro Fashion: